davidpacold/my-first-twilio-app/README.md

 ### Create a basic SMS response

 Based on the documentation referenced above, we can see a simple example to get us started.
 Looking at this example we see the text "Hello World!" wrapped in the Message Tag, which itself is wrapped in the Response Tag.
-This is an example of the TwiML markup that will inform the Twilio Platform to respond to any incoming SMS with a SMS in return, that simply says "Hello World!"
+This is an example of the TwiML markup that will inform the Twilio Platform to respond to any incoming SMS with a SMS in return, in this case a message that simply says "Hello World!"

 ```